Curriculum - what do we teach?

 Mantle of the Expert

 We aim to link as many of the foundation subjects as possible by delivering them through a 'Mantle of the Expert' approach.
 This means children becomes 'experts' in a particular field and explore learning through a dramatic context.
-Recent 'mantles' have included Year 4's 'Paranormal History Detectives' and Year 5's 'Bin Brothers.'
-You'll see examples of this in practice in our 'class blogs' section.
+Throughout the summer term 2018, our whole school are building a shared mantle 'story' around WW1 memorials.
+Planning overviews can be found below.
+You'll see examples of mantle in practice in our 'class blogs' section.
 If you want to find out more about Mantle of the Expert click here

 Developing as confident citizens